twitter/twemcache/notes/random_eviction.md

 Random eviction enables twemcache to gracefully move on-the-fly from one slab size to another for an application's workload.
 The candidate slab is chosen randomly, on-demand from all the active slabs.
 Since, we maintain an append-only slabtable for every allocated slab in twemcache, this choice itself is O(1).
 Evicting a slab would require us to evict all the items in the slab which is O(items_per_slab).

 The adaptability of twemcache with random eviction can easily be seen in the experiment below.
 In this experiment, we spawn a cache server with a maximum memory capacity of 64MB and subject it to a series of test runs.
-In each test run, we generate a 'set' request load of 100MB.
+By default, every slab is of size 1MB and hence a cache instance with a memory capacity of 64MB would allocate at most 64 slabs.
+In each test run, we generate a 'set' request load of 100MB and record the slab distribution across different slab classes.
 Since we are generating a load that exceeds the memory capacity of the cache, eviction would be triggered in every test run.
-Furthermore, we ensure that every test run generates requests that differ significantly in size in comparison to it's previous test run, which would ensure that requests in a given run get mapped to a different, unseen slabclass.
+Furthermore, we ensure that every test run generates requests that differ significantly in size in comparison to it's previous test run, which would ensure that requests in a given run get mapped to a different, unseen slab class.

 Test runs:

-1. 10K requests of size 100 bytes generated over 100 connections.
+1. 10K requests of size *100 bytes* generated over 100 connections.
-2. 1K requests of size 1K bytes generated over 100 connections.
+2. 1K requests of size *1K bytes* generated over 100 connections.
-3. 100 requests of size 10K bytes generated over 100 connections.
+3. 100 requests of size *10K bytes* generated over 100 connections.
-4. 10 requests of size 100K bytes generated over 100 connections.
+4. 10 requests of size *100K bytes* generated over 100 connections.

-Results with the test runs:
+Results and slab distribution with the test runs:

-memcached v1.4.13:
+memcached v1.4.13 with slab_reassign,slab_automove:

     +---------------------------------------------------------+
     | size | calls |  slab  |  slab  | slab  | slab  | server |